 You must ensure that you submit the correct assignment required for your module and that the version you submit is the final one.
-If you are uploading a URL you must make sure that the URL is working and that it doesn't require a password to access it.
-It is recommended that once you have uploaded a file or URL that you check it to make sure that it is the correct file, not corrupt and the URL is working.
-Students will not be able to claim mitigating circumstances for submitting the wrong piece of coursework, a draft version by mistake, a corrupted file or a URL which is not accessible etc. Please note that an assignment is considered late even if it is submitted 1 second past the deadline.
+If you are uploading a URL you must make sure that the URL is working.
+If the site is password protected, you will need to include the password in the submission comments.
+It is recommended that once you have uploaded a file or URL check it to make sure that it is the correct file, not corrupt and the URL is working.
+Students will not be able to claim mitigating circumstances for submitting the wrong piece of coursework, a draft version by mistake, a corrupted file or a URL which is not accessible, etc. Please note that an assignment is considered late even if it is submitted 1 second past the deadline.
 Canvas will automatically mark work as late when it is 1 second after the deadline (i.e. 1 second after 5pm).

-If your work is submitted from 1 second and up to 5 working days after the deadline it will be capped at 40%.
+If your work is submitted from 1 second and up to 5 working days after the deadline it will be capped at 50%.
 After 5 working days it will be considered a 'non submit' graded at 0% and a resit assignment will need to be done.